Recreating the in-store experience online: the ecommerce content challenge

-On any retail website, Performance Content assets including product and category descriptions, buying and how-to guides – have the potential to supercharge customer acquisition and retention.
+On any retail website, Ecommerce Content assets including product and category descriptions, buying and how-to guides – have the potential to supercharge customer acquisition and retention.
 Although frequently overlooked, these forms of content will:

 - Increase conversion rates & AOVs